-It was only this past December 2018 that this build really kicked into high gear when my wife Melanie and I made the decision to donate this model to The Museum of Science Fiction.
+It was only December 2018 that this build really kicked into high gear in order to show it at the 2019 Escape Velocity Convention.
+It was then when my wife Melanie and I made the decision to donate this model to The Museum of Science Fiction in June 2020.
 Being that 2019 was the 40th anniversary of Star Trek The Motion Picture’s release, what better way to celebrate that fact than to have the world’s first studio scale sized miniature for all to view.
 With that in mind, suddenly there was a looming deadline that felt more and more like that of a Hollywood film deadline.
 HA!
 Some of you reading the article know this feeling!
 LOL.
 What is very memorable is how many challenges came up during this short 5 month period, including no sleep for the entire last 7 nights before a very late departure to get the model to the Convention in time that was located across the country.

 The Push is ON!

 ..Enter HELIOS Models & Lighting, MarZee Fabricators,

 Tyler Harshman, and Dustin Ashton